mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "I'm fine," said Fajro before I could say anything.
 "Just a bump."

 The magistrate pressed, "Sir, you were unconscious.
-Please allow the doctor to–"
+Please allow the physician to–"

 "I'm fine," said Fajro.
 "Let's just get on with it."